-The 1983 provisions for support and maintenance and home energy assistance continue to October 1, 1987.

-Educational assistance used for educational expenses under the Higher Education Act of 1965 as amended.
+- 1984 (Public Law 98-369, enacted July 18).
+The 1983 provisions for support and maintenance and home energy assistance continue to October 1, 1987. - 1986 (Public Law 99-498, enacted October 17).
+Educational assistance used for educational expenses under the Higher Education Act of 1965 as amended. - 1987 (Public Law 100-203, enacted December 22).
 The 1983 provisions for support and maintenance and home energy assistance made permanent.

-Death payments (for example, proceeds from life insurance) from SSI income determinations to the extent they were spent on last illness and burial.
+Excludes death payments (for example, proceeds from life insurance) from SSI income determinations to the extent they were spent on last illness and burial.

-Modifies the 1982 resource exclusion for burial funds to extend the exclusion to any burial fund of \$1,500 or less maintained separately from all other assets, thereby allowing the interest on the funds to be excluded from income if retained in the fund.
+Modifies the 1982 resource exclusion for burial funds to extend the exclusion to any burial fund of \$1,500 or less maintained separately from all other assets, thereby allowing interest to be excluded from income if retained in the fund.

-Restitution payments made to Japanese internees and relocated Aleutians.
+- 1988 (Public Law 100-383, enacted August 10).
+Restitution payments made to Japanese internees and relocated Aleutians. - 1989 (Public Law 101-239, enacted December 19).
 Interest on agreements representing the purchase of an excluded burial space.